-Since the early 1960s, physicians have been cutting and clamping an infants’ umbilical cords within seconds after birth.
-However, an array of evidence suggests that this practice is detrimental to babies, depriving them of much-needed benefits from the placenta much too early, and placing them at risk for a series of birth injuries and health issues.
+Since the early 1960s, physicians have been cutting and clamping infants’ umbilical cords within seconds after birth.
+However, an array of evidence suggests that this practice is detrimental to babies, depriving them of much-needed benefits from the placenta much too early.
+Furthermore, it places infants at risk for a series of birth injuries and health issues.

 Why Cut the Cord so Early?

-Another reason the practice of early cord clamping became so prominent is because it was once thought that healthy newborns had more than 90% of the blood volume needed after taking their first breaths.
-This was assumed because of several medical studies that took place prior to the 1960s, which indicated that the infants studied had more than enough blood volume only seconds after birth.
-However, after more in-depth research and studies were performed on the subject, results indicate that this isn’t true for every infant, and most babies lose out on vital supplies that the placenta still provides shortly after birth.
+Another reason the practice of early cord clamping is so prominent is because it was once thought that healthy newborns had more than 90 percent of the blood volume needed after taking their first breath.
+This was assumed because of several medical studies that took place prior to the 1960s.
+These studies indicated that infants had more than enough blood volume only seconds after birth.
+However, after more in-depth research and studies on the subject, results indicate that this isn’t true for every infant.
+Furthermore, most babies lose out on vital supplies that the placenta still provides shortly after birth.

 Risks of Premature Cord Clamping